 People can get confused about the process, but we promise it’s actually very uncomplicated.
 It’s time to get our myth busting hats on and set a few things straight.

-You can nominate several preferences but even if you change your mind beyond these, you aren’t stuck.
-There’s plenty of time to amend your application or rearrange preferences, or even change course after you've started studying at uni!
+You can nominate several preferences on your TISC application, but even if you change your mind beyond these, you aren’t stuck.
+There’s plenty of time to amend your application or rearrange your preferences, or even change course after you've started studying at uni!

 Even if you are just slightly considering the Early Offers Program – apply; there is no consequence for applying, nothing is set in stone. -Jasmine, Bachelor of Creative Media / Bachelor of Communication.

 Many students assume they can’t apply until they’ve ticked off all the entry conditions.
-For example, English requirements, finished an enabling course like FlexiTrack High, or obtaining final Year 12 ATAR results.
+For example, meeting English requirements, completing a Certificate IV, finishing an enabling course like FlexiTrack High or TLC Learning for Tomorrow, or obtaining final Year 12 ATAR results.
 What will happen is you’ll receive a conditional offer, rather than an unconditional offer.
 This means you’ll be offered a place at uni while you wait to meet the conditions.

 It might all seem a bit bamboozling with everything else you have going on, but we know you’ll find the process very simple once you get started.
 However, if you do get confused, we’re here to help if you need us.
 And if you’re worried about what happens after you’ve applied, here’s what you need to know.

 Early Offer applications opened on 1 May 2023, and they will remain open until Friday 8 December 2023.
 The first university offers for the 2024 academic year will be made on Monday 17 July 2023.

 Applying early for university will give you peace of mind and allow you to relax, have fun, and focus on the rest of Year 12.